janpf/SVLM/README.md

 - Context generation: For each character, a context window of the previous N characters is created.
 These context windows serve as the input sequences for the SVM. (basically GPT)

-- Token Embeddings: Each context is represented as a matrix, with each column corresponding to a possible ASCII value (0 to 255).
-Each entry in a context's row represents the weighted presence of a character in that context.
+- Token Embeddings: Each context is represented as a matrix, with each column corresponding to a timestep and each entry in a context's row represents the weighted presence of a character in that context.
+The characters are indexed by their ASCII value.

 - Token Weighting scheme: A harmonic series is used to weight the presence of characters in a context, with more recent characters having a higher weight.